-ACT III The village square, the following evening
+ACT III The village square, the following eveningThe bell is presented by the Duke, who presents gift

 The bell is presented by the Duke, who presents gifts to Franz and Swanilda and another couple who have announced their wedding.
 Coppélius arrives, angry that his doll has been ruined, but the Duke placates him with a gift.
 The masque begins with dances that illustrate the uses to which the bell will be put: the call to prayer, work, the announcement of a marriage, the call to arms and, finally, the declaration of peace, in which we see Swanilda and Franz express their true love.
 They all enjoy the festivities, including Dr Coppélius - all is forgiven!